History of the Food and Drug Administration

-The Food and Drug Administration is a federal agency of the United States, formed in 1930.
+The Food and Drug Administration is a federal agency of the United States, formed in 1906.

 FDA history

 Origins of federal food and drug regulation

 Up until the 20th century, there were few federal laws regulating the contents and sale of domestically produced food and pharmaceuticals, with one exception being the short-lived Vaccine Act of 1813.
 A patchwork of state laws provided varying degrees of protection against unethical sales practices, such as misrepresenting the ingredients of food products or therapeutic substances.
-The history of the FDA can be traced to the latter part of the 19th century and the U.S. Department of Agriculture's Division of Chemistry (later Bureau of Chemistry).
+The history of the FDA can be traced to the latter part of the 19th century and the U.S. Department of Agriculture's.
+In 1848 Congress had passed one of the first drug importation laws.
+The goal of this measure was to keep non safe, or medically inaccurate drugs and substances from reaching or being sold to the American people.
 Under Harvey Washington Wiley, appointed chief chemist in 1883, the Division began conducting research into the adulteration and misbranding of food and drugs on the American market.
+All of these occurred prior to the formation of the Food and Drug Administration in 1906 that we know today.
+These precursors were used to safeguard drugs for the time being.

 Although they had no regulatory powers, the Division published its findings from 1887 to 1902 in a ten-part series entitled Foods and Food Adulterants.
 Wiley used these findings, and alliances with diverse organizations such as state regulators, the General Federation of Women's Clubs, and national associations of physicians and pharmacists, to lobby for a new federal law to set uniform standards for food and drugs to enter into interstate commerce.
 Wiley's advocacy came at a time when the public had become aroused to hazards in the marketplace by muckraking journalists like Upton Sinclair, and became part of a general trend for increased federal regulations in matters pertinent to public safety during the Progressive Era.

 The 1902 Biologics Control Act was put in place after diphtheria antitoxin was collected from a horse named Jim who contracted tetanus, resulting in several deaths.

 Much credit is given to the deaths of many people in the 1930s, including Eben Byers in 1932 from the ingestion of radithor and many women, some known as The Radium Girls, to making the FDA into the much more powerful organization we know today.